-Phospholipase A_2 , is a normal constituent of wheat flour and phospholipase A_2 itself is not considered to be allergenic.
+Phospholipase A2, is a normal constituent of wheat flour and phospholipase A2 itself is not considered to be allergenic.
 However, the Applicant indicates that the granulated formulation (e.g. as used in bakery products) may be granulated on wheat flour.
-The use of this formulation would require wheat flour (gluten) to be declared in the product under the Standard 1.2.3 - Mandatory Warning and Advisory Statements and Declarations.
+The use of this formulation would require wheat flour (gluten) to be declared in the product under the requirements contained within clause 4 of Standard 1.2.3 - Mandatory Warning and Advisory Statements and Declarations.

 According to the Applicant, the liquid formulation is diluted with water; therefore there would be no labelling requirement under Standard 1.2.3.
 The liquid formulation does not contain any known allergens.
-The Code does not define the meaning of Vegetarian, Halal or Kosher and as such issues relating to these aspects are outside of the scope of this Application.